alexandra-simeonova/drafts/structure.md

 });
  ```

 The micro frontend will be displayed in the main content area of your application.

- To see additional advanced micro frontend options, take a look at the [advanced navigation](#advanced) section.
+To explore additional advanced micro frontend options, take a look at the [advanced navigation](#advanced) section.

 </details>

 <details>
 <summary>Categories</summary>

 To group your navigation nodes into a category, add the **category** property to the navigation node.
+The categories can be displayed in different ways.

 The **category** property has these attributes:
 1. **label** - the name of the category which will be displayed on your page